Sussex Community Corrections Center

 The Sussex Community Corrections Center (SCCC) consists of the following components:

-- The Crest Substance Abuse Treatment Program
+- The Road to Recovery (R2R) Substance Abuse Treatment Program

 - The Sussex Work Release Center

 For more information, please visit Road to Recovery.